hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 1. Arduino IO
 1. The Serial Port
 1. Sending Commands to Arduino via Serial using the Serial Monitor
-1. Advanced Topic Sending a stream of commands and values to the Arduino
+1. Advanced Topic: Sending a stream of commands and values to the Arduino

 ## Background Knowledge and Prerequisites
 I'm assuming you are already familiar at least with the basics of microcontrollers and electronics.
 If not I strongly suggest you to take the time and follow this tutorials **(and if you are one of my students, then it's a must)**.
 Feel free to skip information you are already familiar with: